api3dao/old-api3-docs/docs/ois/v1.0.0/ois.md

 # {{$frontmatter.title}}

-<TocHeader /> <TOC class="table-of-contents" :include-level="[2,4]" />
+<TocHeader /> <TOC class="table-of-contents" :include-level="[2,5]" />

-The Oracle Integration Specification (OIS) is based on [Open API specification (OAS)](https://swagger.io/specification/), but there are some differences, so be sure focus on the following documentation when working on your OIS file.
+The Oracle Integration Specification (OIS) is based on [Open API specification (OAS)](https://swagger.io/specification/), but there are some differences, be sure to focus on the following documentation when working on an OIS file.

 ::: warning OAS

-It is not recommended to refer to OAS for help while creating your OIS object.
+It is not recommended to refer to OAS for help while creating an OIS object.
 OIS only borrows formatting practices from OAS.
 Everything needed to create an OIS object is in these docs.

 :::